xiurongy3506/independent_study/entries/entry2.md

 Repeat prints once and then checks for the while condition.
 However, while loop will not repeat at all if the condition is not met.

 ## Functions
+A function is a block of code that you can call multiple times.

 **Syntax**
 <pre>
 func name() {